swindle720/FacebookBot/README.md

-# FacebookWebBot Original Credit to hikuAi
+# FacebookWebBot
+(Forked From hikuAi @github)

 =======================

-A simple library to automatize facebook without the official API All the functions are made scrapping and parsing mbasic.facebook.com
+A simple library to automatize facebook without the official API All the functions are made scrapping and parsing mbasic.facebook.com in the english language

 ## Available functions:

-    Login
+    Login (100% Working)
-    Logout
+    Logout  (100% Working)
-	Post in your timeline
+	Post in your timeline - Not Working
-	Message friends
+	Message friends - Not Working
 	Get post in a facebook group
-	Post in a facebook group
+	Post in a facebook group - Not Working
-	Comment in a post
+	Comment in a post  (100% Working)
-	Get the members of a facebook group
-	Send friend request
+	Get the members of a facebook group - Not Working Send friend request  (100% Working)
-	Send message to any person
+	Send message to any person - Not Working
-	Get all post from a profile/fanpage
-	Send group request
+	Get all post from a profile/fanpage - Not Working Send group request - Not Working
-	Get number of likes and coments in a post
-	Post in a fanpage/friend timeline
+	Get number of likes and coments in a post  - (100% Working) Post in a fanpage/friend timeline - Not Working

 ## Basic usage example: